Sample or Buy

 Note: Willie Clayton also appears on Daddy B. Nice's original Top 100 Southern Soul Artists (90's-00's).
 The "21st Century" after Willie Clayton's name in the headline is to distinguish his artist-guide entries on this page from his artist-guide page on Daddy B. Nice's original chart.

+Scroll down to the "Tidbits" section for the latest updates on Willie Clayton.
 To automatically link to Willie Clayton's charted radio singles, awards, CD's and many other references on the website, go to "Clayton, Willie" in Daddy B. Nice's Comprehensive Index.

 Daddy B. Nice's Updated Guide to Willie Clayton: